How It Works

 Try it yourself

-Write a function reverse_words(sentence) that takes a string and returns it with the order of the words reversed.
+Write a function sum_of_digits(n) that takes a non-negative integer and returns the sum of its digits.

 The tech stack